vladrad/TwitchClone/README.md

 ![Alt text](http://i.imgur.com/PvxppJc.png “Video playlist”)<br />
 This is where the confusion came in, I was looking for rtpm links but twitch uses m3u8 links.
 After looking at Charles for a bit I noticed calls to user.twitch.tv.
 After inspecting the curl I noticed that the token and sig were passed to api/channel/hls/{channel}.m3u8.
 This will generate a m3u8 playlist which you can use to stream the video.
 I grab the playlist and slip it by new line, I loop through the lines and take the first line that starts with http.
 This our video link.<br />
 ![Alt text](http://i.imgur.com/4pqMnii.png “Video playlist”)<br />

-# TwitchClone
-This is a example of a Android app that uses the twitch api's to create the same flow as the official App.<br />
-You can check out the stream here https://www.twitch.tv/vladmeerkat/videos/all

 #Libraries Used
 Retrofit - used for doing http requests<br />